bugfender/BugfenderSDK-Flutter/example/ios/Pods/BugfenderSDK/README.md

 BugfenderSDK is now a dynamic framework and you will need to check the "embed framework" option when adding it to your project manually or using Carthage.
 <br /> Additionally, the Bugfender.swift helper class is not needed anymore and can be safely deleted, however, Swift must be available in your project.
 If you are installing Bugfender manually or using Carthage ensure that *Build Settings -> Always Embed Swift Standard Libraries* is set to *YES*.

+# Symbolicating crash reports
+Bugfender provides a script is able to upload dSYM bundles to [Bugfender](https://bugfender.com).

+## Obtain the script
+The script is distributed if you are using Cocoapods or Swift Package Manager.

+If you are using any other installation method you can download [the script](https://raw.githubusercontent.com/bugfender/BugfenderSDK-iOS/master/xcode-upload-symbols/upload-symbols.sh) and copy it into a location inside your project.

+## Set up Xcode to automatically upload dSYM bundles
+Use the [following instructions](https://github.com/bugfender/BugfenderSDK-iOS/blob/master/xcode-upload-symbols/README.md) to configure your project.